lemurivolta/ink-atoms/README.md

 }
 ```

-To continue the story you can invoke the event specified as **Continue Event**.
+To continue the story you can invoke the event specified as **Continue Event** in the asset (under the "Atoms" foldout).
 The event takes a string as parameter, which represents [the flow](https://github.com/inkle/ink/blob/master/Documentation/RunningYourInk.md#multiple-parallel-flows-beta) to continue, or `null` to use the default flow (as it will be most of the time).

 Ink Atoms uses the concept of "current step", which represents the current state of the story: the line to display, the choices available, the tags, and so on.
 This step is saved on the Unity Atom marked as **Story Step Variable**, and because of that it will produce the related change events.